muniter/hass_86/scripts/pc_mqttcontrol/README.md

 ## Requirements

 - Python 3
-- paho-mqtt (Install for root user) `sudo su && umask 022 && pip3 install paho-mqtt`
+- paho-mqtt (Will be installed by the Makefile)

 ## How to use